papilo-cloud/HCKR/README.md

 # HCKR
-A place to save my solutions from Hackerrank challenges
+A place to save my solutions from HackerRank challenges